helidon-io/helidon/docs/mp/grpc/server.md

 ## Configuration

 At the time of writing, there is no configuration that is specific to Helidon MP.
-For more information about gRPC configuration in SE, see [gRPC Server Configuration][grpc-server-configuration].
+For more information about gRPC configuration in SE, see [gRPC Server Configuration][grpc-server-conf].

 ## Examples

 Please refer to the [Helidon gRPC MP Example][grpc-mp-example].

-[helidon-mp]: ../../mp/introduction.md
-[managing-dependencies]: ../../managing-dependencies.md
 [grpc-mp-example]: https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/grpc
-[grpc-reflection-service]: #grpc-reflection-service
 [pom-xml]: https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/grpc/pom.xml
-[grpc-server-routing]: ../../se/grpc/server.md#grpc-server-routing
+[grpc-server-rout]: ../../se/grpc/server.md#grpc-server-routing
-[grpc-server-configuration]: ../../se/grpc/server.md#configuration
+[grpc-server-conf]: ../../se/grpc/server.md#configuration